 How do you compare these 2 portfolios?
 Of course, you can use the Expected Value metric to compare these 2 portfolios.
 But 'expected value' cannot be used confidently to compare 2 portfolios or random variables all the time.
 Stochastic Dominance is a very strong set of rules that can be used to rank random variables.

-The decision tree maker and analyzer software can calculate Stochastic Dominance of First order, Second order, and Third Order.
+The Decision Tree Software and analyzer software can calculate Stochastic Dominance of First order, Second order, and Third Order.
 The software will also check Deterministic Dominance, Statewide Dominance, and Mean-Variance dominance.
 For example, say you have a decision tree like this:

 Now, If you expand the Options Analyzer for the above tree, you will see the Stochastic Dominance panel.
 You can expand the stochastic dominance expander and then you will see the picture like this.